 Bell is introducing an extensive array of initiatives to support anti-stigma, increased access to care, additional research and the creation of an overall culture of mental health support across the Canadian business landscape.

-For more information on how Bell will be supporting community organisations and if you would like to be added to our mailing list, please email firstname.lastname@example.org.
+For more information on how Bell will be supporting community organizations and if you would like to be added to our mailing list, please email firstname.lastname@example.org.

 One of the biggest hurdles to overcome for anyone facing mental illness is the stigma associated with it.
 It is the leading reason two-thirds of all of those living with a mental illness do not seek help.

-To drive progress in reducing stigma, a new campaign called Bell Let's Talk is opening the national conversation about mental illness and its dramatic impact in all parts of the country.
-Stepping forward as Bell's spokesperson for Bell Let's Talk Day and our campaign to effect change is six-time Olympic medalist Clara Hughes.
+To drive progress in reducing stigma, Bell Let's Talk is opening the national conversation about mental illness and its dramatic impact in all parts of the country.
+Bell's spokesperson for Bell Let's Talk Day and our campaign to effect change is six-time Olympic medalist Clara Hughes.
 As a community leader and philanthropist who has come to know and inspire Canadians, Clara has seen the impact of mental illness and understands how important it is to get people talking about it around kitchen and boardroom tables.

-Joining Clara as spokespeople for Bell Let's Talk Day and to help grow the dialogue on mental health this year are composer and performer Stefie Shock, actor-comedian Michel Mpambara and journalist Seamus O'Regan.
+Alongside Clara as spokespeople for Bell Let's Talk Day to help grow the dialogue on mental health are composer and performer Stefie Shock, actor-comedian Michel Mpambara and journalist Seamus O'Regan.

-On February 12, 2013, Bell will once again lead the conversation to reduce stigma with the launch of Bell Let's Talk Day – a national campaign which will raise awareness about mental health across Canada each year.
-For every text message and long distance call made by Bell customers that day, Bell will contribute 5¢ to programs dedicated to mental health.
+On January 28, 2014, Bell will once again lead the conversation to reduce stigma with the launch of Bell Let's Talk Day – a national campaign which will raise awareness about mental health across Canada each year.
+For every text message and long distance call made by Bell and Bell Aliant customers that day, Bell will contribute 5¢ to programs dedicated to mental health.